Zzh-tju/ZoneEval/README.md

 ## Spatial Equilibrium Label Assignment (SELA)

-To persue spatial equilibrium object detection, a frequency-based approach is straightforward.
 As a preliminary attempt, SELA utilizes a prior spatial weight to re-balance the sampling process during model training.
 We map the anchor point coordinate $(x^a, y^a)$ to a spatial weight $\alpha(x^a, y^a)$ by a spatial weighting function,

 <div align="center"> $\alpha(x,y) = 2\max\left\{||x-\frac{W}{2}||_1\frac{1}{W}, ||y-\frac{H}{2}||_1\frac{1}{H}\right\},$ </div>